Skip to main content

 Relevant Standards

-The OHA Graphic Standards Manual (available on the OWL) requires a minimum font size of 12pt and recommends larger font sizes for subtitles and titles: 24 pt for level 1 headings, 18 pt for level 2 headings, and 14 pt for level 3 headings.
-Note that most web pages should have one h1 (or level 1) heading.
-Headings should be nested under this, with h2 (or level 2) headings coming next, and h3 (or level 3) headings nested under this, and so on.
+The OHA Graphic Standards Manual (available on the OWL) requires a minimum font size of 12pt and recommends larger font sizes for subtitles and titles: 24pt for level 1 headings, 18pt for level 2 headings, and 14pt for level 3 headings.

 Generally speaking, sans serif fonts are better for readability than serif fonts.
 See agency style guides for further guidance on fonts styles.

-Text data labels must be provided for each meaningful element in a data visualization.
-This ensures that color vision and the ability to distinguish shapes or patterns are not required to understand the visualizations.
+Text alternatives for each meaningful element in a data visualization ensure that color vision and the ability to distinguish shapes or patterns are not required to understand the visualizations.
 It also ensures that people who use assistive technology, such as screen readers, have access to the same information.
+Enabling data tables for visualizations is discussed further below.

 When it comes to color contrast, regular-sized text must have a contrast ratio of 4:5 to 1.
 Large-scale text must have a contrast ratio of 3 to 1.
-Large-scale text is defined as “at least 18 point or 14 point bold or font size.”
+Large-scale text is defined as “at least 18 point or 14 point bold.”
+User interface components must have a contrast ratio of 3 to 1.

 The Health Policy and Analytics Division Infrastructure for Data Engagement and Access (IDEA) team has prepared a Tableau preferences file, Power BI theme file, and Microsoft theme file that align with the OHA Graphic Standards Manual (available at their OWL page) to create a custom color palette in Tableau Desktop